Peru & Galapagos Explorer

 Trip Inclusions

-• Choose the classic Inca Trail, the quieter Quarry Trail or the scenic train route to reach Machu Picchu.
-It will be unforgettable, no matter how you get there.
+• Trek the classic Inca Trail, swerve the crowds on the Quarry Trail or take the scenic train to reach Machu Picchu.
+No matter how you get there, this ancient Inca citadel is unforgettable.

-• Take a boat tour around the floating islands of Uros on Lake Titicaca and spend the night with a local family in a traditional island community.
+• Take a boat tour around the floating islands of Uros on Lake Titicaca and spend the night with a local family in the Llachon community.

-• Spend two nights deep in the Amazon Jungle, trekking with local flora and fauna experts through the ‘Lungs of the World’.
+• Spend two nights at an eco-lodge deep in the Amazon and hike through the jungle with local flora and fauna experts.

-• Huge giant tortoises, colourful marine iguanas and the puppies of the sea (AKA sea lions) – come face-to-face with these creatures and more on the Galapagos Islands.
+• Come face-to-face with giant tortoises, colourful marine iguanas and the puppies of the sea (AKA sea lions) and more on the Galapagos Islands.

 • Camping (with basic facilities) (3 nights)